murraylovecode/executive-ai-research/datasets/README.md

 # Datasets

-Supporting data for Open Future Forum research reports, where available for release.
+Supporting summary data for Open Future Forum research reports.

+## What's included

+Aggregated summary tables, high-level statistics, and methodology documentation that accompany each published report.

-## Contents
+## What's not included

-Each dataset folder corresponds to a published report and includes underlying survey data, summary tables, or methodology notes used to produce that report.
+Raw survey responses, respondent-level data, or other underlying source data are not published here.
+Open Future Forum does not release raw data collected from its executive network.

 ## Usage

-Datasets are provided for transparency and citation purposes.
+Summary data is provided for transparency and citation purposes.
 Please cite the corresponding report when referencing this data.

 ## Publisher